cyberark/conjur-puppet/README.md

 ##### `ssl_certificate`
 X509 certificate of the root CA of Conjur, PEM formatted.

+##### `host_factory_token`
+You can use a host factory token to obtain a host identity.
+Simply use this parameter to set it.
+The host record will be created in Conjur.

 ##### `authn_token`
 Raw (unencoded) Conjur token.
 This is usually only useful for testing.